 Proteus' background music will change depending on several factors.
-The most dramatic is the change between day, night and seasons, each providing a different mood for the island.
+The most dramatic is the change between day, night and seasons, each providing a different mood and audible content to experience in the island.
+Nights sounds, for example, will often feature echoes, which strengthens a sound in the absence of any other during the guiet of night.

-2025/09/19 14:50 5/6 Proteus
+2025/09/19 06:06 5/6 Proteus